SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

 ### Content

 * Inspiration for the calculator came from the developers current workplace.
 The creche the developer works in relies on someone in the office to calculate the budgets each week and send a spreadsheet to each creche with their food budget information.
-The developers intention was to streamline this process.
+The developer's intention was to streamline this process.

 ### Code